The Best White Sofas [2025]

 I love white sofas.
 They’re crisp and classic and they go with everything.
-But, they’re obviously also completely unforgiving when it comes to dirt and stains, so I’ve questioned just how devoted I was to them on three separate occasions:
+But, they’re obviously also completely unforgiving when it comes to dirt and stains, so I’ve questioned just how devoted I was to them on many occasions, including:

-Those are three of the biggest reasons in The Book of Rational Home Decorating (*not a real book, but if it was real, this rule would be in it) NOT to own a white sofa.
-Yet here I am, with two white sofas and multiple white slipcovered dining chairs in our home.
+Those are three of the biggest reasons in the (fictional) Book of Rational Home Decorating NOT to own a white sofa.
+Yet here I am, with two white sofas and a set of white slipcovered dining chairs in our home.

 And guess what!
 They’re all looking just fine.
 Not perfect, mind you, but pretty darn good unless you get really, really close.